ComPlat/smart-add/README.md

 - Dataset
 - Attachment

-Note: The `container type` of a Container can be
+The `container type` of a Container can be one of the following types:

 - analysis
 - analyses